csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 ## Simulating other monads using the free monad

 Since we mentioned that free monads are canonical, let's take a look at an example where we implement another monad using free monads.
-For this example, we consider the **Maybe monad**, which is often used to represent the results of a computation that can be either successful or fail with no result.
-Accordingly, an instance of the Maybe monad can be *Just(x)* (where x is the result of a successful operation), or *Nothing()*, which is a primitive representing an unsuccessful computation.
+For this example, we will consider the **Maybe monad**, which is often used to represent the results of a computation that can be either successful or fail with no result - the benefit being that when operations returning Maybe monads are chained, we do not have to worry about checking whether all intermediate computations were successful.

+An instance of the Maybe monad can be *Just(x)* (where x is the result of a successful operation), or *Nothing()*, which is a primitive representing an unsuccessful computation.

 To map the Maybe monad onto the Free monad, so to speak, we first need to *lift* these two objects into the context of Pure and Suspend.
 Let's take a look at how we might do this: